arm61/isis_school/_sources/intro.md

 - **reparameterisation** of these models to include chemical and physical insight; and
 - the process and problems associated with **fitting** in a model-dependent analysis procedure.

+It is assumed that this reader has been introduced to the technique of neutron reflectometry, such as what this technique can be used to study and the data collection methodology.

 The integration with JupyterHub is powered by the [PaNOSC project](https://www.panosc.eu).

-This course was originally developed by [Andrew McCluskey](mailto:andrew.mccluskey@ess.eu) from the European Spallation Source for the [ISIS Virtual Reflectometry Training Course](https://indico.stfc.ac.uk/event/355/).
+This course was originally developed by [Andrew McCluskey](mailto:andrew.mccluskey@ess.eu) from the [European Spallation Source](https://europeanspallationsource.se/) for the [ISIS Virtual Reflectometry Training Course](https://indico.stfc.ac.uk/event/355/).
+If you have any questions about this course, please get in touch.

 ```{note}
 In this course, we make use of the Python programming language heavily to show mathematics and plot figures.